-I became the first Professor and Chair of Robotic Surgery at KCL and subsequently the Chairman of the King’s-Vattikuti Institute of Robotic Surgery.
+Prokar became the first Professor and Chair of Robotic Surgery at KCL and subsequently the Chairman of the King’s-Vattikuti Institute of Robotic Surgery.
 This has the tripartite mission of clinical, scientific and educational excellence.
-I lead a large team of clinician-scientists at one of Europe’s highest volume robotic institutes with our fellowship programs being in high demand amongst international graduates.
+He lead a large team of clinician-scientists at one of Europe’s highest volume robotic institutes with our fellowship programs being in high demand amongst international graduates.

-I am member of the academic board of the All India Institute of Medical Sciences (AIIMS), Rishikesh, India’s premier University Hospitals Group.
-I provide advice on the development and implementation of surgical curricula within India’s rapidly changing education system.
+He is a member of the academic board of the All India Institute of Medical Sciences (AIIMS), Rishikesh, India’s premier University Hospitals Group.
+He provides advice on the development and implementation of surgical curricula within India’s rapidly changing education system.

-I have built strong overseas links with Monash University, Australia’s largest University and hosted a number of its students at KCL.
-I am Visiting Professor to over 50 worldwide institutes particularly in China, Japan, The Netherlands, Italy, Belgium, Canada and USA.
-I have established multi-million collaborations in Europe, the Far East and Southern China.
+Prokar has built strong overseas links with Monash University, Australia’s largest University and hosted a number of its students at KCL.
+He is Visiting Professor to over 50 worldwide institutes particularly in China, Japan, The Netherlands, Italy, Belgium, Canada and USA.
+He has established multi-million collaborations in Europe, the Far East and Southern China.

 Prokar is currently one of few Surgical Chairs within the Medical Research Council Centre for Transplantation at KCL, a vibrant university in Central London with over 6,000 staff and 25,000 students.
 It has a budget of nearly £800 million and is positioned at 5th for Impact amongst leading universities in the world.
 The launch of the MedTech Hub at KCL is one of our most ambitious projects with plans to extend into the Warterloo campus at St. Thomas’ Hospital over the next few years with a budget of nearly £110 million.